ATM/NIGHT DEPOSITORY SECURITY

 - Do business with companies you know are reputable, particularly online

-- Don’t open email from unknown sources and use virus detection software
+- Don’t open email from unknown sources and use virus detection software.
+Be wary of unsolicited or unexpected emails from all sources.
+If such an email arrives, delete it without opening it.

 - Protect your PIN (don’t carry them in your wallet!) and passwords.
 Use a combination of letters and numbers for your passwords and change them periodically